Regulations for evacuation schemes

 An evacuation training programme must include details of how the permanent occupants are trained and assessed (at intervals of not more than 6 months) in relation to:

-Refer to regulation 33(external link).
+Refer to regulation 33(opens in a new tab).

 The notice must be given: